jcsteh/osara/readme.md

 Then, use shift plus the arrow keys to add the next or previous chord or note to the selection.
 For example, if you've moved to a chord and also want to add the next chord to the selection, you would press shift+rightArrow.

+Noncontiguous selection is also possible.
+You do this in the same way described above for tracks and items.
+That is, press shift+space (OSARA: Enable noncontiguous selection/toggle selection of current chord/note) to switch to noncontiguous selection, move to other chords/notes with shift plus the arrow keys and press shift+space to select/unselect the current chord/note.

 ### Configuration
 OSARA includes a Configuration dialog to adjust various settings.
 You open this dialog by pressing control+alt+shift+p (OSARA: Configuration).